 In 2015, Rhino was acquired by our current owners who sought to build upon Rhino’s strong track record, growing the business into new territories and markets.

-Up until that point, Rhino was almost entirely focused on the provision of CPNI-rated products (Centre for the Protection of National Infrastructure) to the UK market.
-Due to CPNI being a UK-centric, HM Government standard, the new owners and I very quickly recognised the importance of diversifying beyond this.
+Up until that point, Rhino was almost entirely focused on the provision of NPSA-rated (formerly CPNI) products to the UK market.
+Due to NPSA being a UK-centric, HM Government standard, the new owners and I very quickly recognised the importance of diversifying beyond this.
 I also recognised the exceptional talent and knowledge within the business, and that this could be leveraged to help Rhino support projects in new sectors such as transport, infrastructure and oil and gas, as well as the sectors we were already familiar with, but offering a broader and increased range of solutions.

 Following that realisation, together with the other members of the Rhino leadership team, we developed four initiatives that would enable Rhino to achieve the ambitious growth and diversification plans we’d set out.

-Firstly, we committed to ongoing investment in R&D to both support new product development and maintain our market-leading position within the CPNI market.
+Firstly, we committed to ongoing investment in R&D to both support new product development and maintain our market-leading position within the NPSA market.

 Secondly, we relocated to a new factory in Port Talbot, literally 300m from our original site.
 A factory which is modern, better equipped, and perhaps most importantly has the capacity to deliver four to five times greater output than our previous factory.